AMC Exam

 If you wish to register for the AMC exams, please complete the form linked at the top of this page.

 There is a $3.50 fee for students who are not on the math team to participate in each contest.
-Math team students will have their A exam (which is required) paid for by the math team.
-If they wish to take the B exam, however, there is a $3.50 fee.
+Math team students will have their exams (which are required) paid for by the math team.
 This fee is paid at the time of registration and is not refundable.